 Putting the 'I' in Team

-Author: Debbie Seacrest (they/them)
+Author: Dev Seacrest (He/Him)

 On the first day of class, I hand each student a gift— a small, good-quality eraser.
 In other words, my first interaction with my students is acknowledging their future mistakes.
 Needing an eraser, though, doesn’t just indicate making an error.
 You only need an eraser when you realize there is some mistake, identify that mistake, and are ready to correct it.